Bachelor of Arts

 Overview of biological concepts underlying the unity and diversity of life.
 Focus on basic Mendelian genetics, population biology, evolutionary concepts, the origins of life, plant colonization of land, animal diversity and ecological concepts.

-BIOL 1352: Intro to Cell & Molecular Biol
+BIOL 1352: Introduction to Cell and Molecular Biology

 Continuation of overview of biological concepts underlying the unity and diversity of life.
 Focus on the molecular and cellular foundations of life as revealed in study of water, macromolecules, membranes, cellular metabolism, photosynthesis, cellular reproduction, and the ,olecular basis of inheritance.
 Corequisite: BIOL 1152